 Google places more emphasis on quality signals, and most SEO strategists agree that it puts little weight into title tags and meta descriptions; Bing loves titles, headings, and meta descriptions, which is probably why SEO tools like YOAST still factor these into content scores.

-So, now that you know more about Bing, Bing SEO and why you should care about it in the first pace, are you ready to get started?
+So, now that you know more about Bing, Bing SEO and why you should care about it in the first place, are you ready to get started?
 Then let’s go.

 Using Bing Webmaster Tools

 The first step in winning big with Bing is to understand the finer details of Bing Webmaster Tools.
 Much the same as Google Search console, it provides a variety of information regarding your site and will ask you for a good deal more.

 Here’s a look at the basics if you’re just getting started with Bing Webmaster Tools:

 It’s easy to add your website to Bing Webmaster Tools.
 After creating an account – or using your existing Microsoft account – and logging in, enter the URL for your website and click “add.”
 From there, you’re asked to provide some basic details and a sitemap URL.